jupiterjs/javascriptmvc-site/public/tutorials/organizing.md

 pieces.
 Then assemble those testable, bite-sized pieces into your big application.

-JavaScriptMVC 3.X is built with this pattern in mind.
-As opposed to a single flat 'scripts' folder, JavaScriptMVC breaks up your app into manageable, isolated modules.
+DoneJS 3.X is built with this pattern in mind.
+As opposed to a single flat 'scripts' folder, DoneJS breaks up your app into manageable, isolated modules.
 This tutorial discusses the reasons for doing this and patterns for doing it.